AA-Ahmetaj/SLURM_minAone/Examples/3_beam_model_neutrino_Vmatt/README.txt

                    b)make
                    c)./neutrinos.cpp
                    d)sbatch submit.sbatch
+8) Wait for the job to finish computing.
-8) Lastly plot the results by running "plotting_code.ipynb" on your Jupyter Notebook.
+9) Lastly, once all the .dat files have been fully compiled, plot the results by running "plotting_code.ipynb" on your Jupyter Notebook.